twilson63/permaweb-cookbook/docs/src/getting-started/quick-starts/hw-cli.md

 # Hello World (CLI)

-This guide walks you through the most simple way to get data on to the permaweb using a comand-line interface (CLI).
+This guide walks you through the most simple way to get data on to the permaweb using a command-line interface (CLI).

 ## Requirements